techgod/Android-Pro-Course/Week 1/README.md

 Have a look at the files pane on the left side of your window.
 It consists of a bunch of different folders & files.
 Currently, it should look something like this.

 ![File Structure](assets/file_structure.PNG)

+If you look under the app module, you'll see 3 main groups.
+<br>**manifests**<br>
+- Contains the AndroidManifest.xml file.
+It's an important file we'll be looking at in more detail later in Week 4.
+<br>**java**<br>
+- Contains the Java source code files, separated by package names, including JUnit test code.
+Week 3 is dedicated to the Java part of Android app building, so lets leave that for now.
+<br>**res**<br>
+- Contains all non-code resources, such as XML layouts, UI strings, and bitmap images, divided into corresponding sub-directories.
+We'll be working with XML layouts in Week 3.
+For now, lets take a closer look at the other files present here.